13 Reasons Why Resin Is Yellowing [And Fixes]

 8. Contact with Chemicals can cause yellowing

 Epoxy resin can turn yellow when exposed to certain chemicals, such as ammonia or bleach.
-To prevent chemical-induced yellowing, avoid contact with these substances, and opt for a chemical-resistant epoxy if your projects require it.
+To prevent chemical-induced yellowing, avoid contact with these substances.
+So if you are cleaning your resin art, do not use anything but warm soapy water.

 Can contaminants cause epoxy resin yellowing?
-Yes, contaminants from dirty tools or mixing containers can react with epoxy and lead to yellowing.
+Yes, contaminants from dirty tools or mixing containers can react with epoxy and lead to yellowing after pouring.

-Regularly clean and maintain your tools and containers to prevent these issues and ensure the purity of your epoxy resin.
+Regularly clean and maintain your tools and containers to prevent these issues.
+And only use your resin equipment specifically for resin.

 9. Incomplete Curing of resin